lexfer/zabbix/README.md

-zabbix templates generate for eltex, AT, zyxel switch
+Zabbix templates for eltex, AT, zyxel switch
 ======